Editorial. Some links in this are affiliate links from which I may receive a small commission.

 This is one evergreen fact that will never change.

 What sort of content should you write?
-Something that attracts targeted traffic, product reviews, create rankings and lists, guides, this all builds out your site and builds your authority.
+Something that attracts targeted traffic, product reviews, create rankings and lists, and guides, this all builds out your site and builds your authority.

 Essentially you are writing more informational posts so that you do not sound so salesy to Google.
 Offer solutions to problems, a detailed analysis review post for your visitors, to let them make an informed decision, whether to go click your links and go purchase the focused item you proposed to solve their issue.Abie & AJ